bens6477/battleships/README.md

 * Second character is not a decimal number
 * First character is out of bounds of the board
 * Second character is out of bounds of the board
-* The coordinates have prevously been guessed
+* The coordinates have previously been guessed

 ## Future Enhancements